Send the link below via email or IMCopy

 "Of course council member Acevedo doesn't want to build a new high school; she doesn't have any children herself."

-However, having no children might not be the reason for Acevedo's opposition.
-Besides, even if it is, that personal attack still provides no basis or argument for building the new school
+Having no children might not be the reason for Acevedo's opposition.
+And Sarah's looks have nothing to do with her claims.
+Even if they did, personal attack still provides no basis or argument

 Post Hoc, Ergo Proper Hoc